-George Benson started out his career as a singer, but made his mark later on as a guitar player.
-In the 1970s, Benson embarked on a pop-oriented solo career, and reached chart success thanks to the strength of his soul and R&B vocals.
+George Benson started out his career as a singer, but first made his mark as a guitar player.
+In the 1970s, he embarked on a pop-oriented solo career, and reached chart success thanks to the strength of his soul and R&B vocals.
 In the early 1990s, the musician started revisiting his jazz roots.
 Always partial to great events, he celebrated the Festival's 10th anniversary with B.B.
 King.
 In 2010, Benson was presented with the second Montreal Guitar Show Tribute Award.

 George Benson was born in Pittsburgh on March 22, 1943.
 At the age of 8, the precocious Benson was already singing and playing the ukulele in nightclubs around his hometown.
 During his teens, Benson formed his own rock band with a guitar as weapon of choice.
 The young musician then turned his attention to jazz with the discovery of six-string masters Charlie Christian and Wes Montgomery.